AILab-CVC/VideoCrafter/README.md

 <details><summary>CLICK ME for more options </summary>
+Set device:

-- `gpu_id`: specify the gpu index you want to use
+- `--gpu_id`: specify the gpu index you want to use
-- `ddp`: better to enable it if you have multiple GPUs
+- `--ddp`: better to enable it if you have multiple GPUs
 - We also provide a reference shell script for using multiple GPUs via PyTorch DDP in `sample_text2video_multiGPU.sh`

+Change video duration:
+- `--num_frames`: specify the number of frames of output videos, such as 64 frames
 </details>